MHassan05/Billing-And-Inventory-System/README.md

 # Billing-And-Inventory-System

-InventoryManager is a desktop application built with Python and PyQt5 for managing retail shop inventory.
-It supports adding items, tracking stock, and printing receipts using PDF, thermal, or regular printers.
-The system also organizes data in structured folders and provides a user-friendly interface.
+A simple Inventory Management System built with Python.
+This application allows users to manage products, update stock, generate receipts, and more — all through a user-friendly interface.

 ## Features